Sorrow turns to tension over Turkey earthquake response

 “I’m angry.
 Life is over,” she said.
 “We live for our children; what matters most to us is our children.
 We exist if they exist.
 Now we are over.
 Everything you see here is over.”

-Emrah Gurel in Adiyaman, Turkey, Zeynep Bilginsoy in Istanbul and Kirsten Grieshaber in Berlin contributed to this report.
+Emrah Gurel in Adiyaman, Turkey, Zeynep Bilginsoy in Istanbul, Suzan Fraser in Ankara, Turkey, and Kirsten Grieshaber in Berlin contributed to this report.

 Follow AP’s earthquake coverage at https://apnews.com/hub/earthquakes